“To create one’s own world takes courage.” ~Georgia O’Keeffe

 The LSWA course Art in Public Spaces (LHSP 140) creates opportunities for students to make art that engages the community beyond LSWA.
 One such project is the breathtaking mural commissioned by Palmer Commons, on the University of Michigan campus (featured in the video).

 LSWA Art Director, Mark Tucker, and students in his “Art in Public Spaces” courses, originated a beloved public art event that has become an annual Ann Arbor tradition—FestiFools.
-Over the past 15 years, hundreds of students in this course designed and created the giant outdoor artworks for FestiFools and for its sister event FoolMoon.
-These collaborative public art spectacles still attract thousands of participants and spectators each year in the name of “Foolishness,” a way of bringing people together to celebrate community and creativity.
-Stay tuned for the newest public art event that Mark and his students are dreaming up!
+For 15 years, hundreds of students in this course designed and created the giant outdoor artworks for FestiFools and its sister event FoolMoon.
+Although Mark and his students are now busy designing new public art events, FestiFools and FoolMoon still attract thousands of participants and spectators each year in the name of “Foolishness” -- providing unique ways of bringing people together to celebrate community and creativity.

 Art Clubs and Studio